arguslab/jawa-compiler/README.md

 libraryDependencies += "org.arguslab" %% "jawa-compiler" % "0.0.1"
 ```

+> If you use Maven or Gradle, you should translate it to corresponding format.

 ## Developing Argus-SAF

 In order to take part in Argus-SAF development, you need to: